 ABOUT ME

-Madeline Collins (she/her) is a contemporary art writer, curator, and artist based in Tkaronto, Ontario.
-As a biracial Black queer scholar, her practices explore identity-making and world-building through Black diasporic theory, queer-of-colour imaginaries, and the visioning of "worlds otherwise."
+Madeline Collins (she/her) is a contemporary art writer, curator, and artist based in Toronto, Ontario.
+Her practices explore identity-making and world-building through Black diasporic theory, queer-of-colour imaginaries, and the visioning of "worlds otherwise."
 Her thesis research considered space and time as frameworks for the (un)making of Black diasporic identity.
-Her publications include the podcast Unboxing the Canon and articles in Journal of Curatorial Studies, Senses & Society, and RACAR.
+Her publications include the podcast Unboxing the Canon and articles in Journal of Curatorial Studies, Senses & Society, Economía Creativa, and RACAR.
+Curatorially, she is interested in work that overwhelms, winks, and shocks.

 Open to collaborations and commissions.